 Coming up for air, we headed for the approximately 50m-tall Ndoro Waterfall, reached after a steep, unnerving walk into a deep gully.
 Our guide Tilya constantly pleaded with us to go “pole pole”, which means “slowly” in Swahili.

 The scenery was a handsome reward for our efforts; the cascade was flanked by towering cliffs blanketed in dense forest, home to the rare Colobus monkey.
 We cooled off with a quick dip in the rock pool’s icy waters and the blistering afternoon sun was quick to warm our shivering bodies when we emerged.

 As the sun showed signs of disappearing behind the trees, we began our return trip to the lodge, stumbling upon a choir rehearsal along the way.
 Standing on the lawn outside of a church, Around two dozen men and women formed a semi-circle around a conductor; the woman in the center kept time with a small drum while everyone else stamped their feet in unison.

 - A choir rehearsal in Marangu.
 (Richelle Harrison Plesse)

-Our 18km trek through Marangu was, of course, nothing compared to the Kilimanjaro challenge that draws most travellers to the village.
-But listening to the choir’s uplifting melodies and perfect harmonies, I realised there was no tribe I’d rather have gotten the chance to be a part of.
+Our 18km trek through Marangu was, of course, nothing compared to the Kilimanjaro challenge that draws most travelers to the village.
+But listening to the choir’s uplifting melodies and perfect harmonies, I realized there was no tribe I’d rather have gotten the chance to be a part of.